Skip to content

 Azure MCP Server 3.0 Beta Train (May 2026): Four Releases in Eight Days, and What Ops Should Pilot

-In brief: Microsoft cut Azure MCP Server 2.0 GA on 2026-04-09 and is now shipping a 3.0 beta train on a Tuesday/Thursday cadence.
-Between 2026-04-28 and 2026-05-05 it landed beta.6 through beta.9, adding an Azure Terraform toolset, App Service runtime control, Multi-User Authorization for backups, and a 39 percent CLI startup speedup.
-If you run Azure for a living, this is the cadence to watch right now.
+Microsoft cut 2.0 GA on 2026-04-09 and is shipping 3.0 betas on a Tuesday/Thursday cadence.
+Between 2026-04-28 and 2026-05-05 it landed beta.6 through beta.9: an Azure Terraform toolset, App Service runtime control, Multi-User Authorization for backups, and a 39 percent CLI startup speedup.
+Every release detail below is pulled from the published Azure MCP Server changelog.
+The detail is what each one means operationally, and where the upgrade traps are.

 What changed

-The Azure MCP Server is the Microsoft-maintained MCP server that fronts the Azure control plane.
-Today afternoon we covered the AWS MCP Server hitting GA; the Azure equivalent has been GA since 2.0 dropped on 2026-04-09.
-What is happening now is the 3.0 work in public, with Microsoft shipping betas roughly twice a week.
-Four landed in eight days:
+Microsoft maintains the Azure MCP Server as the front door to the Azure control plane.
+We covered the AWS MCP Server hitting GA separately; the Azure equivalent has been GA since 2.0 dropped on 2026-04-09.
+The 3.0 work is now happening in the open, with betas shipping roughly twice a week.
+Four of them landed in eight days:

 • 3.0.0-beta.6 (2026-04-28).
 Adds an Azure Terraform toolset of ten tools covering AzureRM and AzAPI provider docs, Azure Verified Modules listing and versions, aztfexport resource and resource-group exports, and conftest policy validation against workspace and plan.
 Also adds a --learn flag for command and parameter discovery without executing anything against Azure.
 Marketplace tools moved to API version 2025-05-01.